zhouzhongyuan/blog/contents/articles/react-internals-part-three-basic-updating/index.md

 }
 ```

-The update is split across four methods because that is how React does it.
-Granted, React needs the breakdown a lot more, because each of its methods is doing a lot more.
+It's a little silly to spread such little logic across four methods, but it will make more sense as we progress.
+These four methods are also what is found in React's `ReactCompositeComponentWrapper`.

 Ultimately the update boils down to calling `render` with the current set of props.
-Take the resulting element and passing it on to the `_renderedComponent`, and telling it to update. `_renderedComponent` could be another `FeactCompositeComponentWrapper`, or possibly a `FeactDOMComponent`, it was created during the first render.
+Take the resulting element and passing it on to the `_renderedComponent`, and telling it to update. `_renderedComponent` could be another `FeactCompositeComponentWrapper`, or possibly a `FeactDOMComponent`.
+It was created during the first render.

 ## Let's use FeactReconciler again